 Abstract

-This report explores the motivations, challenges, and success factors shaping modern social entrepreneurship through interviews with four Toronto-based founders: Bruized, Kind Karma Company, Culcherd, and Biofect Innovations.
-It identifies two main catalysts for social ventures—personal experience with a social issue and transformative awareness—and finds that most founders rely on passion-driven, trial-and-error approaches rather than formal feasibility studies.
-Despite their diverse industries, these entrepreneurs share common obstacles: securing funding, achieving product–market fit, measuring impact, and scaling operations without compromising their mission.
-The analysis reveals that social entrepreneurs combine purpose with pragmatism, often using innovation to address environmental and societal challenges while maintaining financial viability.
-The paper concludes with recommendations on measuring impact, testing hypotheses, refining business models, and engaging impact investors to ensure sustainable growth and accountability.
+This report examines the motivations, challenges, and success factors shaping contemporary social entrepreneurship through interviews with four Toronto-based founders: Bruized, Kind Karma Company, Culcherd, and Biofect Innovations.
+It identifies two primary catalysts for venture creation: personal experience with a social issue and transformative awareness.
+The founders appear to rely on passion-driven, iterative experimentation rather than formal feasibility studies.
+Despite operating in different industries, they reported similar challenges, including securing funding, achieving product–market fit, measuring social impact, and scaling operations without compromising mission integrity.
+The analysis suggests that, in this sample, social entrepreneurs tend to combine moral commitment with pragmatic adaptation, leveraging innovation to address environmental and societal challenges while pursuing financial sustainability.
+The report concludes with practical recommendations on impact measurement, hypothesis testing, business model refinement, and engagement with impact investors to support sustainable growth and accountability.

 References